-To graduate cum laude, magna cum laude, or summa cum laude, a student must have earned a minimum of 60 academic hours carrying quality points at Belhaven College.
-At the time of graduation the student must have established a cumulative quality point index both on the Belhaven College record and all accepted college courses as a whole and meet the following minimums to be eligible: cum laude, 3.4; magna cum laude, 3.7; summa cum laude, 3.9.
+To graduate cum laude, magna cum laude, or summa cum laude, a baccalaureate degree seeking student must have earned a minimum of 60 academic hours carrying quality points at Belhaven College.
+At the time of graduation the student must have established a cumulative quality point index on the Belhaven College record and meet the minimum below to be eligible:

+cum laude, 3.4; magna cum laude, 3.7; summa cum laude, 3.9.

-To graduate "with honors," a student must have a minimum of 45 academic hours carrying quality points at Belhaven College, a 3.4 cumulative grade point average at Belhaven College, and a cumulative grade point average figured on both the Belhaven College record and all accepted college courses as a whole of 3.4.
-Belhaven College students who graduate with academic honors will wear Belhaven College honor cords for the graduation commencement ceremonies.
+To graduate "with honors," a student must have a minimum of 45 academic hours carrying quality points at Belhaven College and a 3.4 cumulative grade point average at Belhaven College

+Belhaven College baccalaureate degree-seeking students who graduate with academic honors will wear Belhaven College honor cords for the graduation commencement ceremonies.
 Students are not allowed to wear any other regalia from societies, sororities, or organizations not affiliated directly with Belhaven College.